Satisfactory Academic Progress Policy

 The appeal letter must include 1) the reason why the student failed to make SAP, and 2) what has changed since that time that will allow the student to make SAP at the next evaluation of appeal is approved.

 The student is notified of the appeal decision to their Linfield College email account and to their home address, all decisions are final.
 An appeal that is approved allows the student to receive one semester of financial aid on financial aid probation status.
 After financial aid probation, the student must be making SAP or successfully following an academic plan.

 Please note: students academically suspended from Linfield must appeal the Student Policies Committee to return.
 Upon approval, the Office of Financial Aid will be notified and will use that appeal and decision for consideration as an appeal of financial aid suspension.

 Reestablishing Financial Aid Eligibility

 Students that are placed on financial aid suspension can reestablish financial aid eligibility.
-A student that does not submit an appeal or is denied an appeal must, without the benefit of financial aid, successfully complete at least 6 credits in one semester with a semester GPA of 2.00 for reinstatement.
+A student that does not submit an appeal or is denied an appeal must, without the benefit of financial aid, successfully complete at least 6 credits in one semester/term with a semester GPA of 2.00 for reinstatement.
 The student may then reapply by written appeal to request financial aid for the following semester.